[Holodeck:

 JANEWAY: Incredible.

-TORRES: You're not going to believe this, Captain.
-But 20 million
+TORRES: You're not going to believe this, Captain, but twenty million

 gigaquads of new information have been input into the ship's computer.